 Early Origins of the Butevilain family

-Norfolk, but early records also revealed that the name was found in Northamptonshire where Boutevillaine was changed to Butlin.
+The surname Butevilain was first found in Norfolk, but early records also revealed that the name was found in Northamptonshire where Boutevillaine was changed to Butlin.
 Such changes were frequently listed "Butlin alias Boutevillaine" up to the time of Elizabeth.
-CITATION[CLOSE]